-Equip students to both better understand other cultures and to explore their own cultural perspectives.
-Expand their abilities to relate effectively in our globalized world.
+Equip students to develop a broader view of sources and functions of cultures.
+Expand their worldviews to engage effectively in our globalized world.

-Students will explore a cultural mentor's and their own life history and theological perspectives.
-Students will consider the societal frames expressed in the interview and how it compares to their own.
+Students explore the cultural inclinations of other people groups and their own.
+Students consider the behavioral frames and patterns expressed in the research of other people groups and how it compares to their own.

 Students research a people group that is culturally different from their own and research their cultural zones.